Thinking of taking a break from counselling this Christmas?

 Constanze Maria Fiedler has worked with many clients suffering with depression and anxiety.
 Her specialist experience includes carers who have lost the person they cared for, mothers with perinatal depression and adults with childhood trauma.
 Constanze uses her effective skill set and her large capacity for empathy to empower her clients.… Read more

-Located in Greenwich and London.
+Located in Charlton and London.

 Can also offer online appointments.